Don Kitch Jr.

 - Married to: Donna Porada-Kitch.

-- Enjoys: Travel, physical fitness, and Snow Skiing.
+- Enjoys: Travel, physical fitness, and skiing.
 Most often seen talking on the phone.

 - Places lived: Seattle, Bellevue, Northern/Southern California, and Oregon.